 Traffic stops are the most common reason individuals experience contact with law enforcement.
 Although 75 percent of Americans are white, only 26 percent of traffic stops involve white drivers.
-Black Americans are more likely to be stopped and searched but less likely to receive tickets.
+Often as a result of racial profiling, Black Americans are more likely to be stopped and searched but less likely to receive tickets.

 Traffic stops are often initiated because of minor violations.
 They can quickly escalate into deadly encounters characterized by police violence.